ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/VSD_6ph_FD_control/uz_VSD_6ph_FD.rst

 ^^^^^^^^^^^

 Function for filtering the raw fault indices calculated by ``_uz_vsd_opf_6ph_fault_indices_calculation`` with a hysteresis band specified by the input values.
+The fault indices are set to zero if they are outside the hysteresis band bounded by the upper and lower limit.

 .. _uz_vsd_fd_evaluation: